marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/generics-in-java-vs-dotnet.md

 Foo<Bar>()
 ```

-### Retrieving the actual type argument of a generic type
+### Retrieve the actual type argument of a generic type

 So how would you retrieve the actual type argument of a generic type in respective language?